Looking for your next adventure?

 - How far in advance can I make reservations?
 6 months to the day.
-First come, first serve sites depends on what is NOT reserved, & is only for one night at a time.
-Since site specific, multiple nights w/o reservations could mean that you’d have to move from one available site to the next.
-Make reservations.
-Camper profiles will be needed if they have not already made one on ReserveCalifornia.com please, be patient.
+First come, first serve sites depends on what is NOT reserved, and is only for one night at a time.
+Since site specific, multiple nights without reservations could mean that you’d have to move from one available site to the next.
+Reservations are strongly recommended.
+Camper profiles will be needed if they have not already made one on ReserveCalifornia.com.

 - How many Tents can I have in my site?
-As many that will fit without impacting the environment.
+As many as will fit without impacting the environment.

 - What time is check in and check out?
-Check in is at 2pm and check out is at 12pm
+Check in is at 2pm and check out is at noon.

 - What if I show up to my reservation after the kiosk is closed?
 There will be self-registration instructions in the kiosk window that you will need to follow.